-Visitors to PaidLeaf are told that they can simply sign up for free & then invite others to earn money… But is it actually legit?
-Or is PaidLeaf a scam that’ll just see you wasting your time & potentially getting scammed?
+Visitors to PaidLeaf are told that they can simply sign up for free & then invite others to earn money.

-Well I’m glad that you decided to do your due diligence before joining & came here to this review of PaidLeaf first because I can tell you right from the off that the whole thing is not what it seems… It’s actually a pretty dangerous website.
+Well, I’m glad that you came here to this PaidLeaf review first because I can tell you right from the off that the whole thing is not what it seems… It’s actually a pretty dangerous website.

 So as I briefly touched on above, PaidLeaf calls itself the “#1 influencer network” and it essentially promises to provide people with a really easy way to make lots of money online by simply sharing referral links on social media.

 As a visitor to PaidLeaf you’re led to believe that all you need to do is simply sign up for free, share your unique referral link & that you’ll then begin getting paid between $10 and $15 for every person that signs up after clicking on your link.

 From there those that signed up via your link can do the same – they can promote PaidLeaf to others & earn just like you…